 For years I didn’t ever make this soup, despite how much I love it.
 I’d be sure to get my cravings filled when a restaurant offered it on their menu.
 Sometimes Costco carries little individual vacuum sealed packets of frozen broth + tiny cheese squares.
 It’s ok, but it’s not homemade.

 A friend not too long ago told me how EASY this soup is, and that got my wheels turning.
 I started researching different recipes and techniques on how to make French Onion Soup, the right way.

-So- the KEY secret ingredient is to use sherry. now, I do not drink alcohol.
+So- the KEY secret ingredient for this french onion soup is to use sherry.
+I do not drink alcohol.
 I do however believe in the power of cooking wine (and sherry).
-I make sure to bring the alcohol to a high tempeture to cook out as much as the alcohol as possible, but leave the unique flavor that ONLY alcohol can give a recipe.
-I mostly have used them in gravies and sauces.
+Make sure to bring the alcohol to a high tempeture to cook out as much as the alcohol as possible, but leave the unique flavor that ONLY alcohol can give a recipe.
+Gravies and sauces is where I usually use them.
 This is the first soup, and it really will be the difference between an onion beef broth or French.
 Onion.
 Soup.